GalleryPal

 • Participants successfully and smoothly completed all prompts, validating the design.

-• Participants appreciated how the app facilitated access to information, and they wanted even more access.
+• Participants appreciated how the app facilitated access to information, and they wanted even greater access.

-• Participants appreciated how they could curate a list of favorite works of art, and they wanted additional ways of customizing the app.
+• Participants appreciated how they could curate favorites, and they wanted additional ways of customizing the app.

 “Being able to have a guide like this in your own hands ups accessibility.”